krystianbajno/adhunt/README.md

 # ADHUNT

-**ADHUNT** is a versatile polyglot file (Bash, PowerShell, Python, HTML) for gathering domain information.
+**ADHUNT** is a versatile polyglot file (Bash, PowerShell, Python, HTML) for viewing domain information.
 It operates seamlessly across different environments without the need for installation.
 You can either save it directly from the website or execute it in-memory.

 ### Collectors:
 - **Python**: `ldap3` (todo)